Skip to main content

 • Spousal Health Status ∞ Within the employment context of Title II of GINA, information about the manifestation of a disease or disorder in an employee’s spouse is treated as the employee’s genetic information.

 The legal and ethical considerations underpinning these rules are complex.
-They involve a societal judgment about the value of versus the potential benefits of population health management.
+They involve a societal judgment about the value of genetic privacy versus the potential benefits of population health management.
 The EEOC’s regulations reflect a compromise ∞ allowing wellness programs to function and gather some data, while building a firewall around the most sensitive genetic information to prevent the emergence of a “genetic underclass.”
 The strict confidentiality requirements, the separation of medical and personnel records, and the prohibition on retaliation are all critical enforcement mechanisms.

 The effectiveness of this legal framework depends on vigilant oversight and a clear understanding by both employers and employees of their respective rights and responsibilities.
 The table below further delineates the flow of information and incentives, providing a granular view of the regulatory landscape.